etki/revolving-skill-check/README.md

 ## Licensing

-I'm not sure everyone will ever need this, but:
+I'm not sure anyone will ever need this, but:

 MIT / Etki / 2018